-C-reactive protein is a substance that the liver makes in response to inflammation.
-The C-reactive protein test measures the amount of this protein in the blood.
-The test can help to diagnose acute and chronic conditions that cause inflammation.
+The liver makes C-reactive protein (CRP) in response to inflammation in the body.
+The CRP test measures the amount of this protein in the blood.
+The test can help diagnose acute and chronic conditions that cause inflammation.

-- autoimmune conditions, including rheumatoid arthritis (RA), lupus, and certain types of inflammatory bowel disease, such as Crohn’s disease and ulcerative colitis
+- autoimmune conditions, including rheumatoid arthritis (RA), lupus, and certain types of inflammatory bowel disease (IBD), such as Crohn’s disease and ulcerative colitis

 - pericarditis, which is inflammation of the lining of the heart

 High CRP levels are nearly always a sign of a serious underlying medical condition.
 Slight and moderate elevations of 0.3–1.0 milligrams per deciliter (mg/dl), may happen in pregnant individuals and people with mild infections, diabetes, and some other medical conditions.